Overview

 Retail Telephone Service Quality Proceedings

-- Case 97-C-0139 - Proceeding on Motion of the Commission to Review Service Quality Standards for Telephone Companies.
+- Case 97-C-0139: Proceeding on Motion of the Commission to Review Service Quality Standards for Telephone Companies - Commission Order approving guidelines for Carrier-to-Carrier Performance Standards and Reports (issued May 14, 2015).

 Competitive Telephone Service Proceedings